alankrantas/wasm_experiments/tinygo-wasm/README.md

 ## TinyGo + WebAssembly Example

 This WASM example can calculate N-Queen problems.
-In fact the webpage would call both wasm and JavaScript version and display the result/calculation time.
+In fact the webpage would call both wasm and JavaScript version and display the results/calculation time.

 The wasm file is compiled by TinyGo 0.19.0.
 The website is served from ```/assets``` and the wasm source code is in ```/src```.
+The core function is provided in ```nq.go``` in the ```src/nqueens``` package, which is written as normal Golang code.

 ### Run unit test on nqueens package